Be Aware of the Kiddie Tax Before Leaving an IRA to Children

 Kiddie Tax Rules

-If a grandparent leaves an IRA to a grandchild, due to the SECURE Act the grandchild must take all assets within 10 years of the grandparent's death (unless the grandchild is disabled or chronically ill, in which case they can take distributions over their lifetime).
+If a grandparent leaves an IRA to a grandchild, under the SECURE Act, the grandchild must take all assets within 10 years of the grandparent's death.
+(If the grandchild has a disability or is chronically ill, they can take distributions over their lifetime).
 The 10-year clock does not start until the child reaches the age of majority, either 18 or 21, depending on the state.
-The IRA distributions are unearned income that will be taxed at the parents' rate if the child receives more than $2,300 of income (in 2022).

 In addition to IRAs, the kiddie tax applies to other investments that supply income, such as cash, stocks, bonds, mutual funds, and real estate.

-If grandparents want to leave investments to their grandchildren, they are better off leaving investments that appreciate in value, but don't supply income until the investment is sold.
+If grandparents want to leave investments to their grandchildren, they are better off leaving investments that appreciate in value but don't supply income until the investment is sold.
 Grandparents can also leave grandchildren a Roth IRA because the distributions are tax-free.

-Also, to ensure that your gift goes to whom you want and is not squandered in ways you may want to avoid, consider making the IRA payable to a trust
+Also, to ensure that your gift goes to whom you want and is not squandered in ways you may want to avoid, consider making the IRA payable to a trust.

 Additional Resources